 What are your lead times?

 We have experienced a strong demand for our services, which is sometime seasonal.
 The conversion process requires time and close attention to detail.
-Our average lead time is 2-4 weeks.
+Our average lead time is 2-4 weeks for CPU and e-AI modification.
+Our CLAs, repair, and other services may run a bit longer.
 However, if you have a special need for a quick turn-around, please let us know and we will try to accommodate you.
 We do offer an expedite service—but we generally prefer to accommodate customers who need conversion quickly, without additional charge.